- Allstate ranks above the industry average in the 2020 J.D. Power U.S. Home Insurance Study

 Allstate is one of the country’s largest insurance providers and offers several discount possibilities and no third-party underwriters to deal with.
 Available nationwide, Allstate also allows for customization of policies.
-Customers get standard homeowners insurance policies such as dwelling, property, and liability.
-On top of that, customers can add optional coverage to make sure their policies fit their exact needs.
+Customers get standard homeowners’ insurance policies such as dwelling, property, and liability.
+On top of that, you can add optional coverage to make sure your policies fit their exact needs.

 - Coverage for Home-Sharing